CianWoods1992/TrafficSignClassification/README.md

 reshape before and after

 Finally the dataset was normalised.
+CW WHY??

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.)
 	Consider including a diagram and/or table describing the final model.